 - A walking cycling and bridleway network has been implemented across the District.
-There is improved public access to the District's rivers. - Residential development will have considered community facilities provision and access to these will be easy and sustainable. - Appropriate infrastructure will have been put into place to secure access to the wharfage at Baltic Wharf, thus helping to secure its future as an employment area. - The South Essex Rapid Transit System (SERT) has been implemented giving people a genuine sustainable alternative to the private car.
+There is improved public access to the District's rivers. - Residential development will have considered community facilities provision and access to these will be easy and sustainable. - Appropriate infrastructure will have been put into place to secure access to the wharfage at Baltic Wharf, thus helping to secure its future as an employment area. - A high quality bus service has been implemented giving people a genuine sustainable alternative to the private car.